ONLINE HELP

 Full name of listed files, separated by CR characters (Carriage Return).

-Caution: The function returns the files with short or long names that match the filter.
+Attention: The function returns files whose short or long name matches the filter.

 <Path and generic name of files>: Character string